MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 The color of Neem leaves is typically dark green, and their texture is smooth and waxy to the touch.
 They have a glabrous (hairless) surface, making them stand out from many other plant species.
 The leaf apex tapers to a point, a feature known as acuminate, and the base is uneven and rounded.
 The leaf margin is serrate, with tooth-like indentations along the edges.

 One distinctive aspect of Neem leaves is their pinnate venation, where a single prominent midrib runs along the center of the leaf, giving rise to smaller veins branching off from it.
 The leaf lamina is pinnately compound, composed of 6-9 leaflets arranged along the midrib.
 These leaflets are attached to the main stem by petioles, which are relatively short, measuring 1-3 cm (0.4-1.2 inches) in length.

+The following table shows in detail the morphological characteristics of Azadirachta indica leaves.

 | Characteristic | Description |
 | --- | --- |